sage-code/maj/alphabet.md

 **Vibrate J**

+* Letter J in English "j" is "d͡ʒ";
-Letter J is almost like English "j" not like Spanish "j" that is read "h".
-"J" is also known as "Soft: G"
+* Letter J in Spanish is read like "h";
+* Letter J in Maj is a "Soft: G" read like "ʒ"

-1. Letter "J", "j" is labial vibrated before any vowel.
+Letter "J", "j" is labial vibrated before any vowel.
 That means your tongue tip will vibrate softly.
-To pronounce this sound you must press the middle of your tongue in the roof top of your mouth and produce a vibrated "ce" similar to "ge" from "pigeon".
-The best symbol for this sound is "d͡ʒ".

-* "jela" = "jell" is pronounced "d͡ʒela"
-* "jaza" = "jaz"  is pronounced "d͡ʒaza"

-2. Letter `j` is pronounced `ʒ` at end of words and before consonant.
-Therefore `ʒ` is called _polimorphic letter_.
 To make this sound your tongue is relaxed and the tip of the tongue taps the roof of the mouth several times similar to "sh" but vibrated.
+The best symbol for this sound is "ʒ".

+* "jela" = "jell" is pronounced "ʒela"
+* "jaza" = "jaz"  is pronounced "ʒaza"

+Letter J can be present anywhere in a word, even at the end of words:

 * "RAJ"  = "Raj" is pronounced "raʒ" (person name)
 * "Maj"  = "Maj" is pronounced "maʒ" (language name)